ari-hacks/terraform-study-guide/Objective 7/manage-state.md

 - ```terraform refresh```
 - reconciles the state Terraform knows about via the state file.
-- refresh does not modify the infrastructure, it modifies the state file.
+- refresh does not modify the infrastructure, it does modify the state file.
 </p>

 </details>